• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 3. Season cast iron and wooden utensils.

 This is a great time to prep all your cookware.
-Personally I use mostly cast iron and wooden utensils in my kitchen.
+Personally I use mostly cast iron and wooden utensils in my from scratch kitchen.
 These require some extra care but they are well worth the investment.
 I season my cast iron with organic coconut oil on low heat in the oven over several hours.
 Depending on the shape of the cast iron I will repeat the process several times.

 The wooden utensils and cutting boards I clean well with homemade citrus vinegar.
 After they have dried completely I seal them with organic coconut oil as well.